LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 MA: No?!
 Oh, a happy outcome, then.

 JSV: Yes.
-What I intended to be a variation on a Titian became both a history (or narrative) and historical painting.
+What I intended to be a variation on a Titian became both a history (or narrative) as well as a historical painting.

 MA: Yeah, yeah.
-Oh, good that you mention that difference between a history or historia painting and a historical one.
+Oh!
+Good that you mention that difference between a history or historia painting and a historical one.
 Because I believe this is also what happened with that other painting of yours, that one that you displayed without a bastidor, with the title O My God! (or, Somebody Squealed on Przybyszewski and Madonna)?
-I mean that one also has a bunch of history as well as speculative narration in it.
+I mean that one also has a bunch of historical as well as speculative narration in it.

 JSV: True, but first let me say this.
 Vincent van Gogh had an animated film on him, or a part of his life, titled Loving Vincent, right?
 Now, I'm trying to do the same here for Edvard Munch.
-This is my Loving Munch.
+This would be my Loving Munch.

 Jojo Soria de Veyra, O My God! (or, Somebody Squealed On Przybyszewski and Madonna), 2019, acrylic on canvas, 102" x 59"